wtfutil/wtf/README.md

 The inspiration for `WTF` came from Monica Dinculescu's [tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal).

+Many thanks to <a href="https://lendesk.com">Lendesk</a> for supporting this project by providing time to develop it.

 The following open-source libraries were used in the creation of `WTF`.
 Many thanks to all these developers.